jpdur7729/SpotImports/Readme.md

 ### Not yet required

-BaseCurrency could be extended as a list of BaseCurrency.
+BaseCurrency could be extended and become a list of BaseCurrency.

 No extra gain in accuracy but a higher volume of data to be handled.
 As that implies that the number of records generated will be n\*p where: